JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 ## News From 6-0-6

-We are naturally pleased with your favourable comments about our Pebruary issue.
+We are naturally pleased with your favourable comments about our February issue.
 One of our young readers has pointed out one correction to be made to our crossword.
 No. 2 across should read No. 5 .
 So to all of you still puzzling, take heart.
 We'll be publishing the results next month: Heanwhile, keep at it and remember, that was the children's crossword.
 The real tough one comes later in the year.

 In this month's bumper issue we have, Paul's winning entry in last year's Art Competition, reduced in size and without colour.
 We trust you will endorse the judge ' decision.